1. General rules

 2.2.
 Borrower shall record Borrowed Employee’s working hours, rest periods, and paid leave (hereinafter collectively referred to as Attendance Record).
 Authenticity and completeness of the Attendance Record data shall be certified by the signatures of both Borrower and Borrowed Employee.

 2.3.
 Borrower shall report Adecco regarding the working hours fulfilled by Borrowed Employee (hereinafter referred to as Reporting).
 The identity of Borrowed Employee shall be indicated in a way that is appropriate for individual identification.
 The report shall include the ordinary and extraordinary working hours, paid leave, sick leave, any part-time work of Borrowed Employee on a daily or monthly basis (or for the period of lending if it is shorter), furthermore the working hours performed on duty or stand-by, the period of absence from work and the title of such absences, and any relevant data in case of the application of a frame working-time or accounting period.
-Reporting shall be fulfilled by Borrower by a) filling in the Excel table provided by Adecco, or b) filling in the Excel table designed by Borrower, or c) in a pdf file.
+Reporting shall be fulfilled by Borrower by a) filling in the Excel table provided by Adecco, or b) in a pdf file.

 2.4.
 Borrower shall deliver to Adecco the Reporting and all related documentation (certified Attendance Record, any other documents necessary for payroll services) until the 2nd workday of the month following the reference month the latest, or in the event that the borrowing terminates during the course of a month, within 2 days after termination.